Vladddd46/pathfinder/README.md

-Introduction
-The project pathfinder was made, while studying process.
-Pathfinder is programm, which finds the shortest pathes between given cities.
+<h1>Pathfinder - finding the shortest path between given cities.</h1>

 #Quickstart
 Just write `make` and binary called 'pathfinder' will be